oasis-tcs/openc2-ap-er/oc2edr.md

     * MUST NOT respond with status code OK/200
     * SHOULD respond with status code 400
     * MAY respond with status code 500
-    * SHOULD respond with 'executable Target property not specified' in the status text
+    * SHOULD respond with "Executable Target property not specified" in the status text
 * but cannot access the file specified in the process 'executable' property
     * MUST respond with status code 500
-    * SHOULD respond with 'cannot access file' in the status text
+    * SHOULD respond with "Cannot access file" in the status text

 #### 2.3.5.2 Start file
 Instructs the Actuator to retrieve, install, process, and operate a file.